wangxiao1254/idash_2015/README.md

 task2a(Hamming Distance)
 ---------------------
-add -p NUMBER to trade off speed for better approximation. e.g. -p 2 for large VCF
+add -p NUMBER for a trade off between speed and accuracy.
+NUMBER is M/N in bloom filter.
+Detailed choice of NUMBER can be found in the report.

       Generator: `./run.py gen task2abf -f path_file`